-Today, I have 15 years of experience working on Sustainability projects, and my work spans four continents in very diverse projects from rural communities in KwaZulu Natal, South Africa, to the metropolitan region of São Paulo, Brazil.
+Today, I have over 15 years of experience working on Sustainability projects, and my work spans four continents in very diverse projects from rural communities in KwaZulu Natal, South Africa, to the metropolitan region of São Paulo, Brazil.
 I'm a Faculty for the Future fellow alumni, which recognizes women for their leadership potential and academic excellence.
 My project on water sustainability earned me a fellowship in the Global Solutions Program (Google sponsored) at Singularity University.

 I speak internationally about water conflict, emerging tech for sustainable development, and tackling global challenges.

 Born in Brazil, raised in Ecuador, trained in the USA, I feel at home just about anywhere.
 I love to discover new places that - along with their people, food, and culture - challenge my limited experience and world views.